-But unfortunately, these warning signs don’t always work.
-I saw a case where a contractor dug a ditch and didn’t place barricades around it with their warning signs.
-BUT, they did have an exterior fence around their project site with large warning signs.
+Unfortunately, though, these warning signs don’t always work.
+I saw a case where a contractor dug a ditch and didn’t place barricades around it with warning signs.
+But, they did have an exterior fence around their project site with large warning signs.

 Still, a homeless man strolled into the project site and fell inside the ditch breaking a bunch of bones.
 In today’s litigation age, you need to go above and beyond with safety precautions.

 Important Note: every contractor needs to have the following:

 - Insurance: protection from any damages, theft, or natural disasters